The Suckless From Scratch Project

 1.1.
 About the Project

-of course, this is a personal guide where i've got to choose the software and the way i wanted to build and install it, you can change whatever you want to make it fit your needs. that's the magic of building a linux system from stratch system, you can make it the way you want it. so take this as a guide if you want, flip your fedora hat and get used to compiling stuff because there's lots of fun approaching the boat captain!!
+of course, this is a personal guide where i've got to choose the software and the way i want to build and install it; you can change whatever you want to make it fit your needs. that's the magic behind building a linux from stratch system, you can make it exactly the way you want it to be. so take this as a guide if you want, flip your fedora hat and get used to compiling stuff because there's lots of fun approaching the boat captain!!

 • a suckless compliant operating system all built from scratch.